Tcl 9.0/Tk9.0 Documentation > Tcl Commands, version 9.0.0 > encoding

 Example 3: Get partial data and the error location:

-% codepoints [encoding convertfrom -failindex idx ascii AB\x80]
+% codepoints [encoding convertfrom -profile strict -failindex idx ascii AB\x80]

 U+000041 U+000042